RaymRaym/AWSCertificationPrep/saa-c03-cheet-sheet.md

   The composite alarm goes into ALARM state **only if all conditions of the rule are met.**

+- Streaming CloudWatch Logs data to Amazon OpenSearch Service

+  You can configure a CloudWatch Logs log group to stream data it receives to your Amazon OpenSearch Service cluster **in near real-time through a** **CloudWatch Logs subscription.** For more information

 ## Amazon CloudTrail

  CloudTrail provides event history of your AWS account activity, including actions taken through the AWS Management Console, AWS Command Line Interface (CLI), and AWS SDKs and APIs.
 By enabling CloudTrail, the company **can track user activity and changes to AWS resources, and monitor compliance with internal policies and external regulations.	**